Tenerife airport disaster

-A bomb set off by the Canary Islands Independence Movement at Gran Canaria Airport had caused many flights to be diverted to Los Rodeos, including the two aircraft involved in the accident.
-The airport quickly became congested with parked airplanes blocking the only taxiway and forcing departing aircraft to taxi on the runway instead.
+The two aircraft had landed at Los Rodeos earlier that Sunday and were among a number of aircraft diverted to Los Rodeos due to a bomb explosion at their intended destination of Gran Canaria Airport.
+Los Rodeos had become congested with parked planes blocking the only taxiway, forcing departing aircraft to taxi on the runway.
 Patches of thick fog were drifting across the airfield, so visibility was greatly reduced for pilots and the control tower.

-The subsequent investigation by Spanish authorities concluded that the primary cause of the accident was the KLM captain's decision to take off in the mistaken belief that a takeoff clearance from air traffic control (ATC) had been issued.
-Dutch investigators placed a greater emphasis on a mutual misunderstanding in radio communications between the KLM crew and ATC, but ultimately KLM admitted that their crew was responsible for the accident and the airline agreed to financially compensate the relatives of all of the victims.
+An investigation by Spanish authorities concluded that the primary cause of the accident was the KLM captain's decision to take off in the mistaken belief that a takeoff clearance from air traffic control (ATC) had been issued.
+Dutch investigators placed a greater emphasis on a mutual misunderstanding in radio communications between the KLM crew and ATC, but ultimately KLM admitted that its crew was responsible for the accident and the airline agreed to financially compensate the relatives of all of the victims.

-The disaster had a lasting influence on the industry, highlighting in particular the vital importance of using standardized phraseology in radio communications.
+The accident had a lasting influence on the industry, highlighting in particular the vital importance of using standard phraseology in radio communications.
 Cockpit procedures were also reviewed, contributing to the establishment of crew resource management as a fundamental part of airline pilots' training.
-The captain is no longer considered infallible, and combined crew input is encouraged during aircraft operations.
+The captain is no longer considered infallible and combined crew input is encouraged during aircraft operations.

 Flight history

 Tenerife was an unscheduled stop for both flights.
 Their destination was Gran Canaria Airport (also known as Las Palmas Airport or Gando Airport), serving Las Palmas on the nearby island of Gran Canaria.
-Both islands are part of the Canary Islands, an autonomous community of Spain located in the Atlantic Ocean off the southwest coast of Morocco.